-15 of the Top Famous Scottish Bands of All Time
+20 of the Top Famous Scottish Bands of All Time

 I often get the response "I never knew they were Scottish" when I mention some of these bands.
 So it's time to set the record straight.

-They have contributed handsomely to the history of contemporary music over the past 40 years and therefore it is difficult to chose the best.
+Many Scottish artists have been among the greatest UK bands of all time.
+They have contributed immensely to the history of contemporary music over the past 40 years, so it is difficult to choose the best.

-The Average White Band
+1. The Average White Band

-A Funk and R&B band from different parts of Scotland such as Dundee, Glasgow and Perth who were hugely popular in the 1970’s with their soulful style of disco tunes.
+A Funk and R&B band from different parts of Scotland such as Dundee, Glasgow, and Perth who were hugely popular in the 1970’s with their soulful style of disco tunes.

-With Malcolm Duncan, Robbie McIntosh and Roger Ball they made up the original band members.
+They had Alan Gorrie, and Hamish Stuart on lead vocals backed up by the voice and guitar of Owen 'Onnie' McIntyre.
+With Malcolm Duncan, Robbie McIntosh, and Roger Ball they made up the original band members.
 Their breakthrough came after signing to Atlantic Records and basing themselves in New York.

-The resultant album 'AWB' was No.1 in the USA in 1974 establishing them as a top act.
-Their biggest hits were ‘Let’s Go Round Again’, ‘Cut the Cake’, ‘Queen of My Soul’ and the largely instrumental brass of ‘Pick Up the Pieces’.
-Many gold albums and Grammy nominations followed and their work has been sampled by many other artists ever since.
+The resultant album AWB was No.1 in the USA in 1974 establishing them as a top act.
+Their biggest hits were "Let’s Go Round Again," "Cut the Cake," "Queen of My Soul," and the largely instrumental brass of "Pick Up the Pieces."
+Many gold albums and Grammy nominations followed, and their work has been sampled by many other artists ever since.

 The group broke up in 1982 before reforming in 1989 and despite various line-up changes are still working today and very popular in America where their music has crossed over the supposed colour lines of R&B.

-Best song: Pick Up the Pieces
+Best song: "Pick Up the Pieces"

-Bay City Rollers
+2. Bay City Rollers

 The Rollers were a 1970s pop phenomenon not only in the UK but the also had success in America.

-They made tartan fashionable among the teeny-boppers of Great Britain and their style of dress was ubiquitous especially at their height in 1975.
+They made tartan fashionable among the teeny-boppers of Great Britain, and their style of dress was ubiquitous especially at their height in 1975.

 Not since The Beatles had such teenage hysteria been seen in the UK as the band had the country in their grip.
-Probably their most famous hit was the No.1 song 'Bye Bye Baby' although in the same year 'Give a Little Love' was another No.1 in 1975.
+Probably their most famous hit was the No.1 song "Bye Bye Baby" although in the same year "Give a Little Love" was another No.1 in 1975.

-By the late 70's their short-lived popularity had faded and they effectively ceased to exist by 1979.
+By the late 70's their short-lived popularity had faded, and they effectively ceased to exist by 1979.
 Not the most accomplished artists and musicians but they deserve their place in the history of Scottish music simply for the brief and dramatic impact they had.
-Unfortunately there have been disputes, recriminations and legal actions ever since between band members and management over royalties.
+Unfortunately, there have been disputes, recriminations and legal actions ever since between band members and management over royalties.

-Best song: Bye, Bye Baby
+Best song: "Bye, Bye Baby"

 Stuart Adamson built on his success with The Skids with a distinctively Scottish style of Rock in which the guitar was synthesised to resemble the sound of bagpipes or fiddles.

-This worked to great effect and they became even more popular than The Skids enjoying some brief success in the USA with their album 'The Crossing' in 1983.
+This worked to great effect, and they became even more popular than The Skids enjoying some brief success in the USA with their album "The Crossing" in 1983.

 Ironically none of the members of Big Country were actually born in Scotland.
 Even Adamson was born in Manchester but to Scottish parents and he was raised in Dunfermline from the age of 4 years old.